jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/010-anyone-can-improvise.md

 Anyone can make music on a guitar, from the first moment we hold one.
-Even if we have no training,
+Even if we have no training.
-even if we have never seen a guitar in our lives, the instrument itself shows us how right away.
+Even if we have never seen a guitar in our lives.
+The instrument itself shows us how, right away.

 All we need is the will to create something beautiful, and an ear to listen.